LoginRadius/docs/content/howto/work-with-sott.md

 ## Implement using Node.js

-The Node.js code below will calculate and generate a SOTT dynamicaaly
+The Node.js code below will calculate and generate a SOTT dynamically

 ```JavaScript
 'use strict';